iKenndac/new-blog/content/posts/2024-02-09-swift-on-windows-with-swifttoclr.md

 - Programming
 ---

-There are many ways to write "cross-platform" apps - ranging from going all in on the cross-platform idea and writing a web app in something like Electron, to writing two completely separate apps that happen to look the same and do the same thing.
+There are many ways to write "cross-platform" apps - ranging from going all-in on the cross-platform idea and writing a web app in something like Electron, to writing two completely separate apps that happen to look the same and do the same thing.
 And of course, the internet is *full* of… let's say "vibrant" discussion on what's the best way to do things.

 My personal preference is to write the UI layer in a native technology stack in order to take advantage of a particular platform's look-and-feel, with the "core" logic in a cross-platform codebase that the native layer can interact with.
 In an ideal world, we'd be able to implement this incredibly complex tech stack: